cis547/cis547.github.io/_labs/lab06.markdown

 ##### Part 2 : Putting it all together - dataflow analysis

-Now that you have code to populate in and out maps and use them to check for divide-by-zero errors, your next step is to implement the chaotic iteration algorithm in function `doAnalysis` found in the `ChaoticIteration.cpp` file in the `src` directory.
+Now that you have code to populate in and out maps and use them to check for divide-by-zero errors, your next step is to implement the chaotic iteration algorithm in function `doAnalysis` found in `src/ChaoticIteration.cpp`.

 First, review the dataflow analysis lecture content.
 In particular, study the reaching definition analysis and the chaotic iteration algorithm.